-Pleated Roman shades have been used for centuries although they seem very modern.
-The fabric shades provide privacy but when raised, clear off your window to provide light.
-Consider an applique or stencil along the face pleat (top fold).
-The shade will appear as an attractive valance when opened.
-Roman shades can be inside or outside mounted and are easy to install.
-Our fabric choices allow us to customize a Roman shade that can be more opaque with the use of lining or used as a light covering when made from our Handkerchief Linens and Scrims.
+Roman shades, although they appear very modern, have been used for centuries.
+These pleated fabric shades offer privacy, but when raised, they clear your window to allow light in.
+Consider adding an appliqué or stencil along the top fold (the face pleat).
+When opened, the shade will resemble an attractive valance.
+Roman shades can be mounted inside or outside and are easy to install.
+Our fabric options enable us to customize Roman shades that can be more opaque with the addition of lining or serve as a light covering when made from our handkerchief linens and scrims.

 Traditional & Relaxed Roman Shades